National Trophy Pistol Matches

 Pistol Small Arms Firing School & M9 Pistol EIC Match – 7 July 2014 (registration Sunday, 6 July, 2014)

-The Pistol Small Arms Firing School (SAFS), including the firing of the M9 EIC Match, will be completed in one day, on Monday, 7 July, 2014.
+The Pistol Small Arms Firing School (SAFS), including the firing of the M9 EIC Match, will be completed in one day.
 The SAFS schedule will give beginning shooters approximately six hours of hands-on training and time on the range.
 The Advanced Pistol SAFS will begin at 1:00 PM on 7 July, 2014 and conclude with the firing of the Service Pistol Warm-Up Match on 8 July, 2014.

 SAFS students who identify themselves as beginners or new shooters with little or no previous pistol experience will receive instruction that starts them at the very beginning with nomenclature, safe pistol handling, loading and unloading, sight alignment, the basic stance and trigger control.
 School students with some pistol experience will attend a morning of bulls-eye pistol shooting instruction by the Army Service Pistol Team.